Aunt: Genetics and consanguinity

 Aunts by birth (sister of a parent) are related to their nieces and nephews by 25%.
 As half-aunts are related through half-sisters, they are related by 12.5% to their nieces and nephews.
 Non-consanguineous aunts (female spouse of a relative) are not genetically related to their nieces and nephews.

 Cultural variations

 In some cultures, such as Aboriginal and Torres Strait Islander peoples of Australia, respected senior members of the community, often also referred to as Elders, are addressed as "uncle" (for men) and "aunt" for women, as a mark of seniority and respect, whether related or not, such as Aunty Kathy Mills.

 In several cultures, no single inclusive term describing both a person's kinship to their parental female sibling or parental female in-law exists.
 Instead, there are specific terms describing a person's kinship to their mother's female sibling, and a person's kinship to their father's female sibling, per the following table:

-Aunts in popular culture
+In popular culture

 Aunts in popular culture have not always been portrayed as positive roles.
 Childless aunts are often subjected to othering in popular culture and presented as exotic or as having a second-best role, with motherhood preferred.